-The popularity of the J K Place hotels does not surprise me.
-They have created a style which combines tradition and modernity with flashes of good humour.
-Even a grumpy old fellow like myself cannot but be charmed.
-The Classical references, the sumptuous fabrics and the abundance of white are combined with such a lightness of touch that an atmosphere is created which might best be described as ‘homely’.
-It begins at once, with the registration process on arrival, which takes place in a leisurely fashion over complimentary drinks.
-And it continues when the Manager – in Florence, the charming Claudio Meli – comes over to say ‘Hello’.
-The surroundings are elegant, the service is solicitous and the prevailing sense is one of relaxed informality.
+J K Place hotels appeal greatly to those of taste and discernment.
+They have a style which combines tradition and modernity with flashes of good humour.
+It is impossible not to be charmed.
+The Classical references, the sumptuous fabrics and the abundance of white are used with such a lightness of touch that an atmosphere is created which might best be described as both sophisticated and homely.
+It begins at once, with the registration process on arrival – which takes place in a leisurely fashion over complimentary drinks.
+The relaxed and friendly atmosphere continues throughout one’s stay.
+In Florence, it obviously owes much to the charming Claudio Meli, the General Manager.

 The J K Place Firenze occupies two houses on one of the most wonderful squares in this city of wonders.
 In the afternoons I sat on the ground floor terrace, outside the hotel’s front entrance, sipped my Earl Grey and looked across the piazza at the façade of the Basilica of Santa Maria Novella, a perfect white confection created in 1470.
 It is good that Divine Providence affords us these delightful moments.
 As the J K Place has just 20 rooms, I felt rather privileged.